scylladb/scylla-manager/docs/source/upgrade/index.rst

     sudo apt-get install scylla-manager-server=2.x scylla-manager-client=2.x -y

-Downgrade the Scylla Manager Agent on all nodes
+Downgrade the ScyllaDB Manager Agent on all nodes
 --------------------------------------------------------

 **On each scylla node** instruct package manager to downgrade the agent: